João Teixeira (footballer, born 1994): Loans

 In February 2016, Teixeira joined Vitória SC on loan for the rest of the season.
 He made his Primeira Liga debut on 6 March in a 2–0 loss at Académica de Coimbra as a 74th-minute substitute for Licá, and scored his first goal on 8 May in a 4–1 home win over neighbours Moreirense again from the bench.
 On 13 March, he was sent off before the end of the first half as his team lost by a goal to Paços de Ferreira.

-On 2 August 2016, Teixeira joined Wolverhampton Wanderers of the Football League Championship on a season-long loan, making debut four days later as a substitute in a 2–2 draw at Rotherham United.
+On 2 August 2016, Teixeira joined Wolverhampton Wanderers of the Football League Championship on a season-long loan, making his debut four days later as a substitute in a 2–2 draw at Rotherham United.
 He scored his first two goals for the club on 24 September, in a 3–1 win against Brentford.

 After falling out of favour with newly appointed Wolves manager Paul Lambert, Teixeira's loan with Wolves was cancelled and Benfica loaned him out to Nottingham Forest until the end of the season.
 He made 20 appearances and scored 2 goals in all competitions for Wolves.

 For the 2017–18 season, Teixeira was loaned to Vitória FC in Portugal's top flight.